San José State University

 We agree to:

-Affirming that intolerance, including racism, sexism, xenophobia, transphobia, and homophobia will not be acceptable in the physical and digital spaces that make up our course.
+Affirming that ableism, classism, racism, sexism, transphobia, heterosexism, and xenophobia will not be acceptable in the physical and digital spaces that make up our course.

 Respecting our and others’ intellectual property.
 For students, this includes not sharing or posting copyrighted class materials.
-For instructors, this includes seeking permission before sharing or posting student work (unless for an educational purpose, checking for or responding to academic dishonesty, or due to legal action).
+For me, this includes seeking permission before publicly sharing or posting your work (unless for an educational purpose, checking for or responding to academic dishonesty, or due to legal action).
 Your work may be sent to turnitin.com and processed through search engines to detect plagiarism.
 However, I will not allow turnitin.com to store your work in their repository.

 We understand that we have multiple obligations and limited time.
 Our meetings will start promptly at times convenient for both of us.